Sound Bath for Anxiety: Does It Actually Work?

 You don't need to be experienced.
 You don't need to know anything about chakras or meditation.
 You just need to lie down for 45 minutes and let your nervous system remember what it feels like to be safe.

-For a deeper dive into how anxiety responds to meditation and sound healing in our practice, the dedicated anxiety treatment page in Chandler walks through the full approach.
+For a deeper dive into how anxiety responds to meditation and sound healing in our practice, the dedicated anxiety treatment page in Phoenix walks through the full approach.